Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Model: Audeze EL-8 Open-Back

 Summary: The EL-8 may fool you into thinking this is just another well-made over-ear headphone, but this is Audeze that we’re talking about.
 There is top-notch planar magnetic driver technology packed in those open-back ear cups.
-That said, despite a streamlined design, the EL-8 are still girthy and cost a pretty penny.
+That said, despite a streamlined design, the EL-8 is still girthy and costs a pretty penny.
 If these are too far out of your price range, take a look at our V-MODA Crossfade M-80 review instead.

 What We Liked

 Related: You may also read our Audeze Sine On-Ear Headphone review

 Size-wise, the EL-8 Open-Back aren’t a huge departure from Audeze’s top-end LCD series.
 They’re still meaty for an over-ear, and at a weight of 460g, these aren’t going to be a pair of headphones you take out and about (then again, the sound leak of open-back ear cups is less than ideal for public use).
 So they may not be the best over-ear headphones for working out, especially with their bulky size.
 Rather, the purpose of the EL-8 is to refine, streamline, and beautify what a full-sized open-back headphone can be.
 Audeze is betting that not every audiophile puts great value on sound and little on ergonomics and function.